Peter-Noble/Peter-Noble.github.io/_posts/2016-03-01-TechnicalTheatre.markdown

 ![alt text]({{site.baseurl}}/images/TechnicalTheatre/swallow2.jpg)

-> Congratulations should go to Technical Director Matthew Jennings and Lighting Designer Peter Noble for creating a perfect ambience to effectively match the emotions onstage.
+> "Congratulations should go to Technical Director Matthew Jennings and Lighting Designer Peter Noble for creating a perfect ambience to effectively match the emotions onstage."
 >
-> -- The Bubble - Swallow opening night review
+> -- Swallow opening night review by The Bubble

 ### How To Succeed In Business Without Really Trying - Sound Designer